elena19m/cloud-courses/website/docs/common/containers/_docker.md

 * `FROM`, specifies the base container image
 * `RUN`, runs in container

-This container will then be used to compile a container which can run firefox.
+This container will then be used to compile a container which can run Firefox.

 It should be noted that in the process of building containers we have to use non-interactive commands, because we do not have access to the terminal where the terminal is built, so we can not write the keyboard options.